oferInbar/Sentinel-Custom-Analytics/docs/design/acceleration.md

 - Number of hosts used by a user.
 - Abnormal host for a user.
 - Number of users per IP.
+- Impossible travel (if we have Geo enhancement)
+- Multiple logon failure attempts
+- Session duration
+- Byte size Anomaly for exfiltration
 The following are less immidiate and may require additional modules:

 - Session length, by using count diff between start and end activity.